b2renger/PdDroidPublisher/_posts/2015-11-01-How_to_configure_your_launcher.md

 ## Gui-customization

-We provide several level of gui customization by default you have some simple pd classic gui, with the default colors from your original patch.
-By adding a few lines of code to you launcher (ie *MainActivity.java*)
+We provide several level of gui customization by adding a few lines of code to you launcher (ie *MainActivity.java*).
+By default you have some simple pd classic gui, with the default colors from your original patch.

 <a name="color-theme"/>